3Steez

 In this hands-on activity, you will get to build and wear your own 3D brain hats using colorful, pre-cut construction paper.
 As you put your hats together, you’ll learn about different parts of the brain—specifically about the areas that help us speak and understand language.

-Experts from C.S.
-Mott Children’s Hospital will be there to guide you and answer questions, and we’ll also have an anatomically accurate 3D brain model for kids who want to explore the brain more in depth.
+Experts from University of Michigan Health C.S.
+Mott Children’s Hospital will be there to guide you and answer questions, and we’ll also bring an anatomically accurate 3D brain model for kids who want to explore the brain more in depth.
 This is a fun, hands-on way to spark curiosity about how the brain works!

 Join us at KidsZone for a heartwarming opportunity to engage with certified therapy dogs.
 Therapaws of Michigan, a Washtenaw county non-profit established in 1988, will be graciously offering the chance to meet several of their gentle therapy dogs.
 Discover firsthand the joy and comfort these furry companions bring as they spread smiles in places like hospitals, schools, libraries, and extended care facilities.
 Our dedicated handlers will be delighted to share insights about their furry friends, our program, and even provide guidance on training your own dog for therapy work.